Thursday October 11, 2018 at 6:00 p.m.

-The Somerville Museum’s Community Curatorial Program encourages members of the local community to become active participants in the Museum’s exhibition program.
-Collaborators from the community originate, develop, curate, design and build exhibitions at the Somerville Museum under the watchful eye of museum staff and with the aid of professional service providers such as graphic designers, picture framers, printers, and sign makers with whom the Museum maintains a close association.
+The Somerville Museum’s Community Curator Program began in the 1990's.
+It encourages members of the local community to become active participants in the Museum’s exhibition program.
+Collaborators from the community originate, develop, curate, design and build exhibitions at the Somerville Museum with the support of museum staff and professional service providers such as graphic designers, picture framers, printers, and sign makers with whom the Museum maintains a close association.
 Community curators may be ordinary Somerville residents and neighbors, but have also included visual artists, librarians, city administrators, undergraduate students and professors in the history and anthropology departments of local colleges and universities, and public school teachers and their classes from the Somerville High School history and art departments.

 In recognition of her project The Vietnam Experience, carried out with her 11th grade American history class at the Somerville Museum in 2005, high school teacher Alicia Kersten was named 2006 Gilder Lehrman Massachusetts History Teacher of the Year.

-For over a decade, the Community Curatorial Program has activated the Somerville Museum’s exhibition environment by engaging the Museum’s audience in an ongoing participatory project.
+The Community Curator Program activates the Somerville Museum’s exhibition environment by engaging the Museum’s audience in an ongoing participatory project.
 Rather than revisiting the well worn stories of Somerville’s past, the Somerville Museum’s partners from the community have unfailingly delivered fresh perspectives that have a special relevance for our contemporary audience, effectively demonstrating that although the past is finished, history is something that we must continually reinvent in relation to an ever changing present.

 In an early exhibit that became a model for later Museum exhibitions that examine Somerville history using tools from the dual disciplines of historical scholarship and the visual arts, guest curator and artist Nancy Natale documented from primary sources the destruction of the Miller's River during Somerville’s industrial revolution.
 Looking for a way to provide a contemporary perspective on the documentary evidence which she had amassed for the exhibit, which she called Digging Up a Buried River (1994), Natale invited artists whose present day studios lie near the banks of the vanished tributary to produce original artworks that related visually to this tale of ecological tragedy.